 - an incense burner, if you can or want to burn incense; if not…

 - …a small dish or bowl to collect libations or other offerings.

 And that’s it.
 Anything else is up to you.
-For instance, my Lararium has a statue of a nymph-like deity (perhaps a local Nabia, whom I identify with my Family Lar), three small bowls for offerings of wine, salted flour and incense, two small statues of dwarves or gnomes to represent the Penates in the strict sense of housewights, a small pin with an old Portuguese coat-of-arms that stands for my national heroes or communal ancestors and photos of deceased family members and pets.
-On special occasions, like New Year, I also hang a wreath above the image of my Family Lar.
+For instance, my Lararium has a clay statue of a nymph-like deity (a local aspect of the goddess Nabia, whom I identify as my Family Lar), at least one candle in front of it, small bowls for offerings of wine, salted flour and incense, two statues of dwarves or gnomes to represent the Penates in the strict sense of housewights, a small pin with an old Portuguese coat-of-arms that stands for my national heroes and photos of deceased family members and pets.
+On special occasions like New Year, I add things like a wreath above the image of my Family Lar.

-ii.
-A traditional Roman month has three pivotal dates that should always be marked: the Calends, the Nones and the Ides.
-The former is the first day of every month, the latter the middle, while the second is the ninth day before the Ides, counted inclusively;
+2. A traditional Roman month has three pivotal dates that should always be marked: the Calends, the Nones and the Ides.
+The first is the opening day of every month, the third the middle, while the second is the ninth day before the Ides, counted inclusively;

-iii.
-Originally, these were marked by the phases of the moon, but later became fixed in the solar calendar.
+3. Originally, they were determined by the phases of the moon, but later became fixed dates in the solar calendar.
 Chose the method you prefer.
-If you want to use the former, the new, half and full moons determine the Calends, Nones and Ides, respectively.
+If you want to use the former, then the new, half and full moons determine the Calends, Nones and Ides, respectively.
 If you prefer fixed dates, the first day of every month is the Calends, the 5th and 13th of most are the Nones and Ides.
 The exceptions are March, May, July and October, when the Nones are on the 7th and so plus nine days puts the Ides of those months on the 15th;

-iv.
-As per tradition, Janus and Juno should be honoured on the Calends and Jupiter on the Ides.
+4. Traditionally, Janus and Juno should be honoured on the Calends and Jupiter on the Ides.
 The Nones have no deity assigned.
-Also, your Family Lares should be worshipped on all three dates;
+Also, your Family Lares should be worshipped on all three of those dates;

 - Ritual structure